Todd Armstrong

 Todd Armstrong (born John Harris Armstrong; July 25, 1937 – November 17, 1992) was an American actor who appeared in ten films and several television series.
-He is best known for playing the titular role in the cult classic Jason and the Argonauts (1963), after which his career rapidly waned.
+He is best known for playing the title role in the cult classic Jason and the Argonauts (1963), after which his career rapidly waned.
 He also starred in syndicated crime drama Manhunt.

 Early life

 Todd Armstrong was born in St. Louis, Missouri on July 25, 1937, the third of three children.
 He had two older sisters, Joan and Jeffrey.
 His parents were Louise Armstrong (née McClelland) and Harris Armstrong (born 1899).
 Armstrong's father was born in St. Louis (Missouri) and a well-known architect who designed many civil landmarks in St. Louis, such as The Shanley Building at 7800 Maryland Avenue in Clayton.
 Its design won Armstrong the silver medal at the Paris Exposition of 1937.

 In 1956, Armstrong graduated from Ladue High School, where one of his classmates was Auggie Busch, a great-grandson of Anheuser-Busch brewing magnate Adolphus Busch.
 He moved to California and trained drama at the prestigious acting school Pasadena Playhouse College of Theatre Arts, where he changed his first name to Todd.
 He graduated in 1958 with classmates including Dustin Hoffman and Gene Hackman.